Letter of Pero Vaz de Caminha

-In his letter to Manuel I of Portugal, Pero Vaz de Caminha gives what is considered by many today as being one of the most accurate accounts of what Brazil used to look like in 1500. "[...]
+In his letter to Manuel I of Portugal, Pero Vaz de Caminha narrates to the Portuguese king what was then the Europeans’ first encounter with South American natives, alongside what is considered by many today as being one of the most accurate accounts of what Brazil used to look like in 1500. "[...]
 Esse arvoredo, que é tanto, tamanho, tão basto e de tantas prumagens, que homens as não podem contar.", which roughly translates as "Such vastness of the enormous treeline, with abundant foliage, that is incalculable", is one of Pero's most famous descriptions.
 He describes in a diary from the first journey from Portugal to Brazil and their arrival in this country.
 This letter is considered to be the first document of Brazilian history as much as its first literary text.
 The original of this 27-page document can be found in the Arquivo Nacional da Torre do Tombo, Lisbon.

 Context

 Manuel I ascended the throne at a time when Portugal was discovering wealth in Africa and the East; he was keen on ensuring Portugal maintained dominance in trade with the East.
 Portugal had established their presence with enclaves, forts and fortified trading posts.

 Pedro Álvares Cabral led the largest fleet in the Portuguese fleet on a mission to Calicut, India, where Vasco da Gama had opened a sea route two years prior.
 Many historians have debated on the authenticity of this discovery; some have reason to believe that Portugal had prior knowledge of Brazil's existence.
 Pero Vaz de Caminha was the secretary of this fleet; he had been appointed to be the administrator of a trading post to be created in Calicut.
 Once Cabral had gathered basic facts and had encountered the native people, he took this information and Caminha's letter on a smaller ship back to Lisbon.